 Another issue: after several months the filling may shift or compact.
 Again, this are common complaints with body pillows.
 The soft, comfy cover outweighs these concerns, in our opinion.

 Best U-Shaped Pillow.
-Web Linen’s U Shaped Premium Contoured Body Pregnancy Pillow offers plenty of support and comfort for pregnant moms.
+Queen Rose’s U Shaped Maternity Pillow offers plenty of support and comfort for pregnant moms.
 The fill is polyester and the cover is 100% cotton with a double zipper for easy removal.
-The pillow comes is two lengths (55″ and 65″) and additional covers are available for $20.
-The pillow itself is contoured on the inside to conform to a pregnant body (see below).
+The pillow comes is two lengths (55″ and 65″) and additional covers are available.

 You can use this pillow with the closed end at your head or flip it and have the open end at top.
 Then you can use your own pillow under your head.
 Price:for the 60″ version and for the 55″ version.

 The downside to this pillow?
-Some readers complained that the pillow made them too hot and the stuffing was too thick at the closed end.
+Some readers complained that the pillow made them too hot.
 Others were effusive in their praise, however, and loved the support and comfort.

 Best Wedge Pillow.
 If you’re looking for a little bit of lift under your pregnant belly, but not much more, a foam wedge may be all you need.
 You can also use it behind your back if you worry about rolling onto your back at night (back sleeping is not recommended for pregnant women after 20 weeks) or between your knees.
 Good news: this is one of the cheapest option for pregnancy support.

-Our top recommended wedge is the Boppy Pregnancy Wedge for only $15.
+Our top recommended wedge is the Boppy Pregnancy Wedge for only.
 Made of firm foam (but not memory foam), the Boppy comes with a 100% pima cotton zip off cover that is machine washable.
 The wedge is sized fairly small and portable for traveling.